TeamMoegMC/TheWinterRescue/THREAD.md

 All support to the project is assumed to be directed towards the original content of the project, excluding any AI-generated work.
 The use of AI-generated work is never commercialized and solely accounts for the lack of manpower.
+You are welcome to avoid this modpack if you are uncomfortable of playing AI-generated work.
+We are not liable to any such complaints, but we respect your decision.
+For us, AI is a tool to create.
+We value any tool that allows us create contents with quality.

 [Screenshots, GIFs, and Trailer Below]